Haoqi7/Haoqi7/README.md

 ### 你好，世界 👋

-- :orange_book: Focusing on Swift & iOS
+- :orange_book: Focusing on python and research
-- :hammer: Creator of applications and frameworks
+- :hammer: Share of cultural knowledge
-- :ram: Founder the ObjCCN
+- :ram: Founder the home
 - :meat_on_bone: Meat lover